 I often see working in IT that in many businesses companies seem to set people up to fail.

-I recognize this problem and have always approached decisions makers when it is time to buy a new machine.
+I recognize this problem and have always approached decision-makers when it is time to buy a new machine.
 Often this has been a difficult conversation since companies rarely want to spend money.
-However when people leave because they can’t do their job effectively, that has a cost as well.
+However, when people leave because they can’t do their jobs effectively, that has a cost as well.
 Ultimately healthy organizations want to keep their employees happy.

 I was told once in a company that failed by a manager that “a poor workman complains about his tools.”.
 I disagree.
 You can’t do a good job with poor tools.